MontiCore/MCPython/report.md

 c = calculator()
 print(c.multiply(1))
 ```
-Using the described Generator class, the following Python script is generated:
+Using the described Generator class, the following Python script is generated.

 ```python
 from pint import UnitRegistry